piazza-energy/curated-resource-list/README.md

 This is a list of categorised resources for the sustainable energy sector.
 The list started for research while applying for grant in the UK so most resources make sense for this market.

-This page is available in a [nicer web page here](https://piazza.energy/curated-resource-list/)
+If you're reading this from Github, this page is available in a [nicer web format here](https://piazza.energy/curated-resource-list/)

 ## Standards
 - IEEE P825 - Guide for Interoperability of Transactive Energy Systems with Electric Power Infrastructure [link](https://standards.ieee.org/project/825.html)